-When Lucky Peach Magazine hired me to shoot for their upcoming winter/breakfast issue, I was completely floored.
+When Lucky Peach Magazine hired me to shoot for their upcoming winter breakfast issue, I was so excited!
 Not only would I be shooting for a magazine I love, but I would be shooting Champurrado with Rick Bayless.

 I’ll admit to being completely star struck when I met Rick Bayless.
 Mike and I are huge fans of his recipes and restaurants.
 One of the first times we cooked at home together, we made Lobster Tails with Mojo de Ajo after watching an episode of his popular tv show Mexico, One Plate at a Time.
 I also had my very first Michelada at Frontera Grill in the popular River North neighborhood of Chicago.
 Needless to say, Chef Bayless has introduced both Mike and me to lots of ‘favorites’ over the years.

 Chef Bayless’s calm demeanor reminded me to stay focused on the recipe.
 Champurrado is Atole with chocolate.
 It’s a very popular breakfast drink in Mexico.
 I was able to taste it and the flavors surprised me in such a good way.
 It was a complex balance of corn and nutty flavors, with just hints of chocolate.
 I really enjoyed it because it wasn’t overly sweet like I was anticipating.